 - A summary of any alterations to the programme's original aims/design.
 By the nature of PGfAR, it is common that there are changes between the original proposal and the work actually done.
 If there have been any substantive changes, please address these specifically and include the scientific justification, plus evidence that these changes were approved by the programme steering committee, the funder, and, if appropriate, the relevant research ethics committee.

 - A short sub-section for each work package, briefly summarising its research aims, methods for data collection and analysis, limitations, key findings, and its interrelationship with the other parts of the Programme.
 Summary tables, boxes or figures should be included only if they help to ensure that key points in the synopsis are clear.
 More detailed information (e.g. protocols, tools, details of interventions, consent processes, and detailed figures, boxes and tables) should be presented as appendices rather than breaking the flow of the text in the synopsis.
-Please use URL links in each of the sub-sections to direct readers to relevant papers you have published.
+Please use DOI or URL links in each of the sub-sections to direct readers to relevant papers you have published.
 If part(s) of your programme do not have a published paper, please append a brief summary of this work so readers have a complete view of the work undertaken during the programme (see appendices below).
 Please refer to the appendices from the synopsis, where relevant.